Connect with us

 Rey Nambatac on ice-cold four-point miracle: ‘Patay na, nabuhay pa’

-Rey Nambatac certainly handed out a harsh lesson to Meralco by exploiting the lapses he saw, which ultimately led to a great escape for TNT on Wednesday.
+Rey Nambatac handed out a harsh lesson to Meralco by exploiting the lapses he saw, which led to a great escape for TNT on Wednesday.

-The star guard left many awestruck by the cold-blooded four-pointer he nailed to help the Tropang 5G eventually upend the Bolts to reach the PBA Season 50 Philippine Cup Finals, but all that was simply a product of guts and wits.
+The star guard left many awestruck when he nailed a cold-blooded four-pointer to help the Tropang 5G eventually upend the Bolts to reach the PBA Season 50 Philippine Cup Finals, but all that was simply a product of guts and wits.

 “‘Yung last play na ‘yun, para kay Jordan ‘yun eh,” he said after their 99-96 win at the SMART Araneta Coliseum.
 “We’re just going for the four points talaga.”

-Nambatac was referring to his backcourt partner in Jordan Heading, but he instead landed the heavy blow following a thorough read of the situation.
+Nambatac was referring to his backcourt partner in Jordan Heading, but he instead landed the heavy blow following a good read of the situation.

-Meralco was holding on to a 96-91 lead with 27.9 seconds remaining in the game, and the lefty guard admitted that he was expecting their foes to commit a foul, which would stop the clock and send him to the line for two.
+Meralco had been holding on to a 96-91 lead with 27.9 seconds remaining in the game.
+The lefty guard admitted that he was expecting their foes to commit a foul, which would stop the clock and send him to the line for two.

-No doubt that making an opponent earn points from the foul line instead of scoring from anywhere outside the arcs is more illogical, but Coach Luigi Trillo’s charges, curiously, did not commit any and instead focused on defending.
+It would be smarter to make an opponent earn points from the foul line instead of scoring from beyond the arcs.
+However, Coach Luigi Trillo’s charges curiously did not commit a foul but instead focused on defending.

 “‘Yung small mistake na nakita ko, hindi nila ako finoul right away.
 Kasi lamang sila by five points eh,” Nambatac recalled of that particular moment.